markdstouffer/ani-bot/README.md

 # Ani-Bot
 A Discord bot for searching anime, user scores/progress, and managing watch-parties.
-Ani-Bot queries data from AniList's GraphQL API, and is written entirely in JavaScript, using the newest features available in the Discord.js library.
+Ani-Bot queries data from AniList's GraphQL API, and is written entirely in TypeScript, using the newest features available in the Discord.js library.

 Head over to [Getting Started](Getting%20Started.md) to learn more about the commands.